top of page

 Rahul Mukherjee

-This chapter reflects on how to write about the imaginaries of freedom and mobility that are enabled by the contemporary mobile phone, which as a medium marked by rapid convergence of technologies has broken all limits to move from basic cellular mobile telephony to become a complex assemblage of a range of mediascapes.
-Mobile media companies promise frictionless mobility and tout the boundless capabilities of mobile media through faster download speeds,
+This chapter reflects on how to write about the imaginaries of freedom and mobility enabled by the contemporary mobile phone, which as a medium marked by rapid convergence of technologies has broken all limits to move from basic cellular mobile telephony to become a complex assemblage of a range of mediascapes.
+Mobile media companies promise frictionless mobility and tout the boundless capabilities of mobile media through faster download speeds, “seamless” streaming services, and a plethora of apps.
+However, the use of the word “unlimited” by telecom corporations and app developers to characterize their services itself suggests that they brush up against “limits” all the time, whether resolving bottlenecks of storage and bandwidth or the challenge of introducing new apps and technologies on mobile phone networks.
+Finally, the concept of “(un)limited mobilities” should help us examine how lived experiences of social space and time have changed with mobile media technologies.

 Beth Corzo-Duchardt

 Context is important to consider when writing about any medium.
 But it’s especially important in the case of outdoor advertising because each time we view an outdoor advertisement, we see something different.
-This chapter lays out three guidelines for taking in the context of
+This chapter lays out three guidelines for taking in the context of outdoor advertisements: limiting yourself to one specific ad in one specific location, observing and recording objects and images that coexist in the visual field surrounding your advertisement, and considering unintended viewing positions in addition to intended ones.
+Additionally, it provides some research tips for accessing images and descriptions of outdoor advertisements in their contexts so you are not limited to writing about those that you can physically access.

-22. How Sound Helps Tell a Story: Sound, Music, and Narrative in Vishal Bhardwaj’s Omkara
+22. How sound helps tell a story: Sound, music, and narrative in Vishal Bhardwaj’s Omkara

 Nilanjana Bhattacharjya

-23. Writing Outside the Text: A Cultural Approach to Exhibition and Moviegoing
+23. Writing outside the text: A cultural approach to exhibition and moviegoing

 Jasmine Nadua Trice

+Grounded in studies of exhibition and moviegoing, this chapter discusses ethnographic approaches to public film consumption.
+It is drawn from the author’s research on film circulation and consumption in Manila, Philippines.
+Questions it examines include: How do we define the parameters of an object, when the event of cinema consumption is fleeting?
 How do we capture the significance of a particular screening event or venue?
 What kinds of theoretical frameworks should we draw from, in order to unpack our observations?
 What can our observations tell us about how cinema – as a text or a social practice – becomes meaningful within particular historical, cultural settings?
-The chapter examines three,
+The chapter examines three, interrelated objects for writing about exhibition and moviegoing from a cultural perspective: spaces, discourses, and performances.

 Ramon Lobato